Muthoni-Maryanne/alx-higher_level_programming/0x06-python-classes/README.md

 ```
 **Methods**

 Objects can have functionality using functions belonging to classes- methods.
-Methods are like normal functions but take self/the object itself as the first argument.
+Methods are similar to normal functions but take self/the object itself as the first argument.
 ```
 class Person:
     def say_hi(self):